 Section 6.
 Each of the officers shall keep a file of her activities while in office and turn this over to her successor.

 Section 1.
-There shall be one social event and one regular business meeting each month in the months of October through March.
+There shall be a minimum of one social event and one regular business meeting each month in the months of October through March.
 Said business meetings shall be held on the third Friday unless in conflict with official holidays.
 SPECIAL MEETINGS may be called by the Club President whenever deemed necessary throughout the year.
 A QUORUM OF MEMBERS MUST BE PRESENT AT THESE SPECIAL MEETINGS.

 Section 2.
 The time and place of all meetings shall be posted in the monthly newsletter and on the Estates bulletin board.